vekatze/ens-mode/readme.md

 ```

 ## Semantics
-A ni is interpreted into a hashmap, as indicated in the following quasi-code:
+*.ni is interpreted into a map, as indicated in the following quasi-code:
 ``` haskell
 type Chart = [Pair]